One of the biggest gifts I've received in my life is product mentorship.

 Imagine your reaction if someone asked you this question: "I'm looking to switch industries as a Product Manager.
 I'm currently in e-commerce, and I want to pivot to gaming.
 I noticed you're a gaming PM, and would love to learn more about the structure of the gaming industry.
 Would you mind if I scheduled a 30-minute call with you?"

-You’re probably going to say yes.
-They’ve taken all of the guesswork out of the interaction.
+You're probably going to say yes.
+She's taken all of the guesswork out of the interaction.

 Now imagine if someone asks you this question: "I'm interested in product.
 I think you're interesting.
 Can you tell me more about product?"